hectorj2f/proxy-configuration-app/README.md

   model.

 As test applications, I selected two applications:
- -  A dummy sinatra application that just prints the IP of the machine to which the proxy talks.
+ -  A dummy sinatra application that just prints the IP of the machine and a counter of the visits.
 This application was built as a Docker container and runs on port 3001 in each worker.

  -  A known CMS application coded in Ruby and called `refinery-cms`.
 This application